 Keep the following documents ready to register for the CRA My Account –

 Your date of birth is required (No Documents only DOB details)

-Your last two tax returns – for the current year and previous one.
+Your last two tax returns – for the current year and the previous one.
 You will be required to enter an amount from one of these returns.
-But don’t worry incase your new to Canada or haven’t filed your taxes yet.
+But don’t worry in case you are new to Canada or haven’t filed your taxes yet.
 We have all been there and it’s ok without it.

 When you have the above information ready, proceed to the CRA My Account page.

-3. Enter your Social Insurance Number [SIN number], and click on Next button.
+3. Now, enter your Social Insurance Number (SIN number), and click on the Next button

-4. You need to “Validate your Identity” by completing all the required fields – Postal Code, Date Of Birth, Tax Information from previous year tax return (if you have).
+4. Next, you’ll need to “Validate your Identity” by completing all the required fields – Postal Code, Date Of Birth, Tax Information from the previous year’s tax return (if you have).

 After filling out all these details correctly click on the Next button.